aghoshpro/myProjects/DataScience/P1-WineTestingBlog/README.md

 There is one exploratory notebook available here to showcase my work related to the questions posed.
 Markdown cells were used throughout to explain the process taken.

 ## Medium Blog Post
-The main findings of the code can be found at the Medium Blog post available [here](https://medium.com/@stephanieirvine15/how-data-will-make-you-drink-wine-differently-c59d669831a1)
+The main findings of the code can be found at [Medium Blog](https://medium.com/@aghoshpro/sip-script-a-data-driven-journey-through-the-world-of-wine-d9d05d6dcf4e)

 ## Licensing, Authors, Acknowledgements, etc.
-Acknowledgement should go to [Kaggle](https://www.kaggle.com/zynicide/wine-reviews) and zackthoutt for providing the dataset.
+Acknowledgement should go to [Kaggle](https://www.kaggle.com/zynicide/wine-reviews) and Zackthoutt for providing the dataset.
 Acknowledgement should also go to [DataCamp](https://www.datacamp.com/community/tutorials/wordcloud-python) for their excellent WordCloud tutorial.